-Today’s fake cart bust post is such a headache to research, we’re ready to bury it in the sandbox already.
+Today’s street cart bust post is such a headache to research, we’re ready to bury it in the sandbox already.
 There’s a brand of vape cartridge called “Lucky Carts,” which has (so far) distinctive packaging: A red box with a familiar Asian cat figure embossed in gold on the packaging.
 And of course, no company behind it.

 NOT to be confused with Lucky Vapes, an actual legit brand which we have reviewed here before.
-And NOT to be confused with Lucky Charms, one of the Cereal Cart lines which are also fake brands.
+And NOT to be confused with Lucky Charms, one of the Cereal Cart lines which are also bogus brands.
 And also not to be confused with the billion other products, businesses, and services around the world which uses this widely spread cultural figure.

 Lucky Carts: Nobody owns it